Searchbreed

 See Spot & Tango

-What a Belgian Malinois actually costs year one
+What to budget for a Belgian Malinois in year one.

 Food (year one)